microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public
 export const menuStyles: (context: any, definition: any) => import("@microsoft/fast-element").ElementStyles;

-// Warning: (ae-internal-missing-underscore) The name "neutralContrastFill_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralContrastFill_DEPRECATED: SwatchFamilyResolver;

-// Warning: (ae-internal-missing-underscore) The name "neutralContrastFillActive_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralContrastFillActive_DEPRECATED: SwatchRecipe;

-// Warning: (ae-internal-missing-underscore) The name "neutralContrastFillHover_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralContrastFillHover_DEPRECATED: SwatchRecipe;

-// Warning: (ae-internal-missing-underscore) The name "neutralContrastFillRest_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralContrastFillRest_DEPRECATED: SwatchRecipe;

 // @public @deprecated (undocumented) export const neutralDivider: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralDividerRest_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralDividerRest_DEPRECATED: SwatchRecipe;

 // @public @deprecated (undocumented) export const neutralDividerRestDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;